 Vasectomy is a safe and effective surgical operation for male sterilization, a permanent form of birth control.
 Vasectomy works by interrupting the route that the sperm take from the testicles (where they are produced) to the penis.
-After vasectomy, the testicles still continue to generate sperm, but their movement is blocked at the site of the vasectomy.
-Vasectomy does not affect a man's ability to perform sexually, or his sexual satisfaction.
-It does not change male hormones, male sex characteristics, the sex drive, or semen production.
+After vasectomy, the testicles still continue to generate sperm, but their movement is blocked.

 Vasectomy surgery is a much simpler operation than female sterilization.
-It usually takes 15 - 30 minutes to perform and is done at a doctor’s office or family planning clinic.
-Local anesthesia is used and the patient can return home the same day.
+It usually takes 20 minutes to perform and is done at a surgeon's office or outpatient surgery clinic.
+Local anesthesia is used and the man can return home the same day.

-Patients will feel sore for a few days, but discomfort can be reduced by pain relievers (analgesics) and an ice pack.
+You will feel sore for a few days, but discomfort can be eased by pain relievers and an ice pack.
 Normal activities can be resumed within a few weeks.
-For the first few months after the vasectomy, some active sperm are delivered to the semen so additional contraceptive measures are needed until a semen analysis confirms absence of live sperm.
+For the first few months after the vasectomy, some active sperm are delivered to the semen so you will need to use birth control until a semen analysis confirms absence of live sperm.

-It takes, on average, about 3 months to clear the viable sperm from the reproductive system.
-The doctor will perform a semen analysis at about 12 weeks after vasectomy to verify that no live sperm remain in the semen.
-It is essential that the patient and his partner continue to use other methods of birth control until his sperm count is zero.
+It takes, on average, about 3 months to clear sperm from the reproductive system.
+You will have a semen analysis about 12 weeks after vasectomy to verify that no live sperm remain in the semen.
+You and your partner should continue to use other methods of birth control until the sperm count is zero.

 The decision to have a vasectomy should be carefully considered.
 A reversal procedure can be performed, but it does not guarantee restored fertility.
 In addition, these reversal procedures (vasovasostomy and vasoepididymostomy) are much more complicated surgeries than vasectomy.

-In 2012, the American Urological Assocation (AUA) released guidelines for vasectomy.
-The AUA recommends that a man considering a vasectomy should meet with the doctor for a pre-operative consultation.
-The AUA emphasizes that it’s important for men to understand that vasectomy is intended as a permanent form of contraception.
+The American Urological Association (AUA) recommends that a man considering a vasectomy should meet with his doctor for a pre-operative consultation.
+The AUA emphasizes that it is important for men to understand that a vasectomy is intended as a permanent form of contraception.

-The procedure works by surgically interrupting the route that the sperm take from the testicles (where they are produced) to the penis.
-After vasectomy, the testicles still continue to generate sperm, but their movement is blocked at the site of the vasectomy.
+A vasectomy is surgery to block the vas deferens.
+These are the 2 tubes that carry sperm from the testicles (where sperm is produced) to the urethra (where sperm is ejaculated).
+After vasectomy, the testicles still continue to generate sperm, but their movement out of the testicles is blocked.
 Eventually the sperm die, and the body naturally absorbs them.
 During sex, semen is produced in the same amount as before vasectomy, but this fluid does not contain sperm.

 Vasectomy should not be confused with castration.
-It does not affect a man's ability to perform sexually, or on his sensation of orgasm and pleasure.
+It does not affect a man's ability to perform sexually, or his sensation of orgasm and pleasure.
 It does not change male hormones, male sex characteristics, or sex drive.
 Testosterone continues to be produced in the testes and delivered into the bloodstream.
-Sperm form a very small portion of semen, so patients notice no difference in the amount of semen produced during orgasm.
+Sperm form a very small portion of semen, so men notice no difference in the amount of semen produced during orgasm.

-The Traveling Sperm.
-The sperm's journey through the male body -- from the testes (the testicles) to the final stage (the orgasm) -- is long and complex:
+The sperm's journey through the male body is long and complex:

-After deciding that permanent birth control is the best solution, a couple still has the option of either vasectomy for the male or tubal ligation (female sterilization) for the female.
-Female sterilization is performed three times as often as vasectomy, but vasectomy is a less complicated and less expensive procedure, and poses fewer risks for complications.
-[For more information, see In-Depth Report #91: Birth control options for women.]
+After deciding that permanent birth control is the best solution, a couple still has the option of choosing either vasectomy for the male or tubal ligation (female sterilization) for the female.
+Female sterilization is performed much more often than vasectomy, but vasectomy is a less complicated and less expensive procedure, and poses fewer risks for complications.

 Vasectomy is very safe and is nearly 100% effective for preventing pregnancy.
-It does not protect against sexually transmitted diseases (STDs).
-Condoms remain the best method of STD prevention for sexually active people.
+It does not protect against sexually transmitted infections (STIs).
+Condoms remain the best method of STI prevention for sexually active people.

 The decision to have a vasectomy should be carefully considered.
 A reversal procedure can be performed, but it is a major operation that does not guarantee restored fertility.
 In addition, these reversal procedures (vasovasostomy and vasoepididymostomy) are much more complicated surgeries than vasectomy.

-Sperm banking can be used in conjunction with vasectomy or vasectomy reversal surgery.
+In rare cases, a man may choose to use sperm banking before a vasectomy.
 Sperm banking involves freezing (cryopreservation) and storage (cryobanking) of sperm.
-It is usually performed before a vasectomy, or during or after reversal surgery.
 If a man later desires to have children, the sperm can be used for assisted reproductive technologies, usually intracytoplasmic sperm injection (ICSI) used in combination with in vitro fertilization.
-[For more information, see In-Depth Report #67: Infertility in men.]

-Sperm banking is no guarantee for successful conception and pregnancy.
-Sperm can be frozen for many years, but even after 6 months some sperm cells lose their ability to function normally after being unfrozen.
-In addition, sperm banking is typically not covered by health insurance plans and costs should be considered.
+Sperm banking does not guarantee successful conception and pregnancy.
+Sperm can be frozen for many years, but even after several months some sperm cells lose their ability to function normally after being unfrozen.
+In addition, sperm banking is expensive and is typically not covered by health insurance plans.

-Although most men who have a vasectomy never use their banked sperm, it is understandable if some men are emotionally reassured by the idea that they have sperm preserved "just in case."
-Still, men who are considering vasectomy should not view sperm banking (or vasectomy reversal) as a guaranteed option if they later change their minds.
+Men who are considering vasectomy should not view sperm banking (or vasectomy reversal surgery) as a guaranteed option if they later change their minds.
 It is best to undertake vasectomy as a permanent sterilization procedure.
 If future fathering of children seems a possibly desirable scenario, it is wise to reconsider whether vasectomy is the right decision to make.

 A conventional vasectomy procedure is performed as follows: